The Best Citronella Dog Collar Australia - An Overview

 Now onto the extra modes!
 Oh yes, there are three extra modes apart from the citronella spray.
 There is a vibration, light, and beep setting.
 We love the versatility of this collar because, as I mentioned before, not all dogs respond to citronella.
 This collar will give you the flexibility to use other distraction tactics to keep your dog’s barking at bay.

 Extra bonuses of this product are the super-long battery life and the adjustable fit.
 This product is great for dogs of all breeds as it can be as small as 15cm to as large as 65cm.
-Very impressive range for a general product.
+A very impressive range for a general product.

-With the added bonus of a 1-year warranty, the My Pet Command citronella collar is definitely the one to beat!
+With the added bonus of a 1-year warranty, the My Pet Command citronella collar is a good option.

 WWVVPET makes a fantastic simple spray dog collar.
 It is highly effective, humane, and controllable.
 First of all, it has a remote control which means that you can have a direct cause and effect with the mechanism of the collar.
 The remote control has an impressive range of 152 metres which means you can use this collar at a great distance from your dog.
 If you have a large garden like mine, you’ll know how handy this large remote range really is!